Constraining the Konoplya-Rezzolla-Zhidenko deformation parameters III: limits from stellar-mass black holes using gravitational-wave observations: Discussion and conclusions

-Last, we can compare the constraints derived in the present study from GW data with the constraints inferred with electromagnetic techniques.
+We can compare the constraints derived in the present study from GW data with the constraints inferred with electromagnetic techniques.
 We note that, within the framework and the approximations adopted in the present study, it is relatively straightforward to translate the constraints on $\delta_1$ and $\delta_2$ into the constraints on another deformation parameter: we just need to repeat the calculations in Sec.~\ref{sec:gw_constraint} and find the counterpart of Eqs.~\ref{eq:d1-p4} and \ref{eq:d2-p5} for the new deformation parameter.
 However, this is not the case for the electromagnetic constraints, which require the construction of the theoretical model with the new deformation parameter and a new analysis of the data with the updated model.
 For this reason, here we limit our discussion to the comparison of the results presented in this paper and those reported in Paper~I and Paper~II.
+We also note that in Refs.~\cite{Volkel:2019muj,Volkel:2020daa} the authors studied the possibility of constraining the deformation parameters of the RZ metric from the ringdown phase of BBH mergers; their analysis was limited to simulated data, so we cannot include their results in our discussion, but it is an alternative and complementary method for testing BHs to bear in mind.

 In Paper~I, we analyzed \textsl{NuSTAR} and \textsl{XMM-Newton} data of the supermassive BH at the center of the galaxy MCG--06--30--15 with \texttt{relxill\_nk} \cite{Bambi:2016sac,Abdikamalov:2019yrr,Abdikamalov:2020oci}, which is a model specifically designed to test the Kerr hypothesis from the analysis of the reflection spectrum of accreting BHs.
 While X-ray reflection spectroscopy can potentially constrain all deformation parameters of the KRZ metric, we found that the impact of $\delta_3$, $\delta_4$, and $\delta_6$ on the reflection spectrum is too weak, even for the next generation of X-ray satellites.
 In the end, only the deformation parameters $\delta_1$, $\delta_2$, and $\delta_5$ were constrained.
 The 2-$\sigma$ constraints on $\delta_1$ and $\delta_2$ of our analysis are \be \delta_1 = -0.14 \pm 0.15 \, , \quad \delta_2 = 0.1^{+0.5}_{-0.3} \, . \ee In Paper~II, we analyzed with \texttt{relxill\_nk} a \textsl{NuSTAR} spectrum of the stellar-mass BH in the X-ray binary system EXO~1846--031.
 The 2-$\sigma$ constraints on $\delta_1$ and $\delta_2$ from this source are \be \delta_1 = -0.1^{+0.6}_{-0.4} \, , \quad \delta_2 = -0.1^{+0.6}_{-0.2} \, . \ee We note that the constraints from MCG--06--30--15 and EXO~1846--031 are not inferred assuming $|\delta_1| , |\delta_2| \ll 1$ and a vanishing BH spin parameter.
 The latter is instead determined in the fit together with the values of the deformation parameters.
 These constraints from X-ray data are clearly weaker than those obtained in the present paper from GW data; see Fig.~\ref{fig:xray_v_gw}, which shows the 2-$\sigma$ constraints on $\delta_1$ and $\delta_2$ from MCG--06--30--15, EXO~1846--031, GW170608 (for $\delta_1$), and GW190412A (for $\delta_2$).
 However, we note that such a conclusion cannot be generalized for every deformation parameter.
 For example, X-ray data can constrain the deformation parameter $\alpha_{13}$ of the Johannsen metric~\cite{Johannsen:2013szh} better than GW data, as shown in Ref.~\cite{Tripathi:2021rqs}.
 This is perfectly understandable: GW and X-ray data test the Kerr hypothesis from the analysis of different relativistic effects, and therefore some deviations from the Kerr solution can be more easily measured with GW tests and other deformations can be better constrained from X-ray data.